Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Here are examples of common indoor air contaminants and their main sources:
+Examples of common indoor air contaminants and their main sources include:

 People generally notice their symptoms after several hours at work and feel better after they have left the building or when they have been away from the building for a weekend or a vacation.

-Occupants of buildings with poor IAQ report a wide range of health problems which are often called Sick Building Syndrome (SBS) or Tight Building Syndrome (TBS), Building-Related Illness (BRI) and Multiple Chemical Sensitivities (MCS).
+Occupants of buildings with poor IAQ report a wide range of health issues which are often called Sick Building Syndrome (SBS), Tight Building Syndrome (TBS), or Building-Related Illness (BRI).

 Building-Related Illness (BRI) refers to less frequent (but often more serious) cases of people becoming ill after being in a specific building at a certain time.
 In these cases, there is usually a similar set of clinical symptoms experienced by the people and a clear cause can often be found upon investigation.
 Legionnaires Disease is an example of BRI caused by bacteria which can contaminate a building's air conditioning system.

-A certain percentage of workers may react to a number of chemicals in indoor air, each of which may occur at very low concentrations.
-Such reactions are known as multiple chemical sensitivities (MCS).
-Several medical organizations have not recognized multiple chemical sensitivities.
-However, medical opinion is divided, and further research is needed.
+A certain percentage of workers may react to chemicals in indoor air, each of which may occur at very low concentrations.
+Such reactions are often known as environmental sensitivities or multiple chemical sensitivities (MCS).

 No. Feelings of discomfort and illness may be related to any number of issues in the total indoor environment.
-Other common causes may include noise levels, thermal comfort (temperature, humidity, and air movement), lighting, and ergonomics.
+Other common causes may include noise levels, thermal comfort (temperature, humidity, and air movement), lighting, ergonomics, and psychological aspects of work (e.g., stress, workload, etc.).
 It is important that all possible causes be investigated when assessing complaints.

 Other OSH Answers documents on these topics include:

 It seems possible.
-Some people may not be sensitive to IAQ problems in the early years of exposure but can become sensitized as exposure continues over time.
+Some people may not be sensitive to IAQ issues in the early years of exposure but can become sensitized as exposure continues over time.

-When there is a problem with IAQ, people may experience various health conditions that are listed above.
+When there is an issue with IAQ, people may experience various health conditions that are listed above.
 Since many of the symptoms are very similar to what we feel like when coming down with a cold or the flu (influenza), it is often difficult to say for sure if indoor air is the cause of the symptoms.

 However, it would be prudent to investigate IAQ if people develop these symptoms within a few hours of starting the workday and feel better after leaving the building, or after a weekend or vacation.
 In addition, if many people report similar symptoms, or if all of the people reporting symptoms work in the same area of a building, air quality should be suspected.

-Many people may play a role in helping to resolve an IAQ problem including the building owner, employer, property manager, and occupants.
-Who conducts your investigation will depend on your workplace, but in general, you should have one person who is the leader, and perhaps a small team, including a representative from the work site health and safety committee, or the union, if appropriate.
-The expertise of many other people such as health and safety or building maintenance personnel, and the experience of everyone in the workplace will all be important in finding the root cause of your IAQ problem.
+Many people may play a role in helping to resolve an IAQ issueproblem including the building owner, employer, property manager, and occupants.
+Who conducts your investigation will depend on your workplace, but in general, you should have one person who is the leader, and perhaps a small team, including a representative from the workplace site health and safety committee, or the union, if appropriate.
+The expertise of many other people such as health and safety or building maintenance personnel, and the experience of everyone in the workplace will all be important in finding the root cause of your IAQ issue.